Rhodopseudomonas palustris: Modes of metabolism

-R. palustris also has genes that encode for the protein ruBisCO, an enzyme necessary for carbon dioxide fixation in plants and other photosynthetic organisms.
+Rhodopseudomonas palustris also has genes that encode for the protein ruBisCO, an enzyme necessary for carbon dioxide fixation in plants and other photosynthetic organisms.
 The genome of CGA009 also reveals the existence of proteins involved in nitrogen fixation (see diazotroph).

 In addition, this bacterium can combine oxygen-sensitive and oxygen-requiring enzyme reaction processes for metabolism, thus it can thrive under varying and even very little levels of oxygen.